 Request download

+Yarnteen is a not-for-profit organisation that supports Aboriginal and Torres Strait Islander peoples with training and employment opportunities.
 Yarnteen have worked to build a strong internal culture between their board directors, managers and staff.
-Staff describe the organisation as‘one big family’ and are committed to the organisation.
+Staff describe the organisation as ‘one big family’ and are committed to the organisation.
 Board directors:

 - are open with communication